ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 time.
 Techniques such as padding or timing delays can help protect against such attacks; see {{ta}}.

-If separate entities provide the Oblivious Gateway Resource and Target Resource, these entities might need an arrangement similar to that between server and relay for managing denial of service; see {{dos}}.
+If separate entities provide the Oblivious Gateway Resource and target resource, these entities might need an arrangement similar to that between server and relay for managing denial of service; see {{dos}}.

-Nonsecure requests - such as those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the Oblivious Gateway and Target Resources are operated by different entities as that would expose both requests and response to modification or inspection by a network attacker.
+Nonsecure requests - such as those with the "http" scheme as opposed to the "https" scheme - SHOULD NOT be used if the Oblivious Gateway and target resources are operated by different entities as that would expose both requests and response to modification or inspection by a network attacker.